cardano-foundation/developer-portal/docs/portal-contribute.md

 ## Installation

 To contribute to the Cardano developer portal, you must first install it locally.
-We have chosen [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator, as the underlying software.
+We have chosen [Docusaurus](https://docusaurus.io/), a modern static website generator, as the underlying software.

 ### Requirements

-- [Node.js](https://nodejs.org/en/download/) version >= 16.14 (which can be checked by running `node -v`).
+- [Node.js](https://nodejs.org/en/download/) version >= 18.0 (which can be checked by running `node -v`).
 You can use [nvm](https://github.com/nvm-sh/nvm) for managing multiple Node versions on a single machine installed.
-- [Yarn](https://yarnpkg.com/en/) version >= 1.5 (which can be checked by running `yarn --version`).
+- [Yarn](https://yarnpkg.com/en/) version >= 1.20 (which can be checked by running `yarn --version`).
 Yarn is a performant package manager for JavaScript and replaces the `npm` client.
 It is not strictly necessary but highly encouraged.
 - On macOS you also need Xcode and Command Line Tools.

 ### Local development